-- You must have been present in Great Britain (which for this purpose also includes Northern Ireland) for 26 weeks in the last 52 weeks before claiming. - You must be habitually resident - If you're claiming for a baby under 6 months old, a 13-week presence test is applied - ▶ Be present in the Common Travel Area and ordinarily resident in Scotland.
+- You must have been present in Great Britain (which for this purpose also includes Northern Ireland) for 26 weeks (or periods that add up to 26 weeks) in the last 52 weeks before claiming.
+This is called the past presence test. - > You must be habitually resident in the Common Travel Area. - If you're claiming for a baby under 6 months old, a 13-week presence test is applied.
+The 13 weeks don't have to be continuous. - > Be present in the Common Travel Area and ordinarily resident in Scotland.
 This covers the Republic of Ireland and the UK (as well as the Isle of Man and Channel Islands).

 'Present' means physically present in Great Britain, although some people may be treated as being in Great Britain while abroad.

 The past presence test does not apply to people recognised as refugees and their families, or those claiming CDP under the special rules for terminal illness.
+It also won't apply to anyone who has left certain countries because of conflict or who lives with a member of the UK armed forces who is serving abroad.

-If your child does not meet the past presence test, you may be assisted by some rules and agreements between countries but this is a complex area and will depend on your circumstances.

-See advice if you are not sure if your child will qualify because of residence issues.
-You can get advice and support from your local Citizens Advice: <a href="mailto:citizensadvice.org.uk/about-us/contact-us/
+If your child does not meet the past presence test, you may be assisted by some rules and agreements between countries, but this is a complex area and will depend on your circumstances.
+Seek advice if you are not sure if your child will qualify because of residence issues.
+You can get advice and support from your local Citizens Advice: citizensadvice.org.uk/about-us/contact-us/contact-us/contact-us.